MingSeng-W/animation-practice/README.md

 # animation-practice
-making anmations with css3, css-doodle , threejs
+this is repo aim to make anmations with css3, css-doodle , threejs,etc. this's also plain how to make it。